-- 4. Defendant sells cosmetic products under a variety of brand names, including L'Oréal Paris and Lancome.
-Intending to profit from consumers' desire to protect their skin from the sun's harmful rays, Defendant developed cosmetic products with SPF protection, and labeled these products with "24H" claims such as "Up to 24H Fresh Wear" and "Up to 24HR" along with SPF claims such as "SUNSCREEN BROAD SPECTRUM SPF 25."
-The products do not and cannot provide 24 hours of SPF protection.
+- 4. Defendant sells cosmetic products under the brand name Dior.
+Intending to profit from consumers' desire to protect their skin from the sun's harmful rays, Defendant developed cosmetic foundation products with SPF protection, and labeled these products with 24 hour claims such as "24H FOUNDATION ...
+WITH SUNSCREEN" and "24H WEAR ...
+FOUNDATION WITH SUNSCREEN."
+The products do not and cannot provide 24 hours of SPF protection as claimed.
 The products' labels are therefore false, deceptive and/or misleading. - 5.
 Furthermore, the products' labels violate federal and California regulations regarding labeling for each of the following reasons.
 Under the Federal Food, Drug, and Cosmetic Act (the "Act"), the products are each a "sunscreen" because the labeling suggests to consumers that it is intended to "prevent, cure, treat, or mitigate disease or to affect a structure or function of the body."
 21 C.F.R. § 700.35 (defining cosmetics that contain sunscreen ingredients subject the cosmetic to sunscreen labeling requirements).
-The products contain sunscreen ingredients, including octinoxate.
+The products contain sunscreen ingredients, including octinoxate, octisalate, and titanium dioxide.
 See 21 C.F.R. § 352.10 (defining active sunscreen ingredients).
-Therefore, the products are required to comply with, inter alia, sunscreen labeling requirements that generally prohibit "claims that would be false and/or misleading on sunscreen products" (21 C.F.R. § 201.327(g)).
-See also Cal.
-Health & Safety Code § 111330.
-The products are simultaneously a cosmetic, and are required to comply with, inter alia, cosmetic labeling regulations which bar false and misleading claims.
-See 21 U.S.C. § 362(a); Cal.
-Health & Safety Code § 111730. - 6.
+Therefore, the products are required to comply with, inter alia, sunscreen labeling requirements that generally prohibit "claims that would be false and/or misleading on sunscreen products" (21 C.F.R. § 201.327(g)). - 6.
 The claims are therefore false and misleading in violation of the Act.
-For the same reason, the labeling of the Products also violates Cal.
-Health & Safety Code § 111330 and California Health & Safety Code § 111730, which prohibit false and misleading labeling on drugs and cosmetics.
+For the same reason, the labeling of the Products also violates California Health & Safety Code § 111730, which states that cosmetics "any cosmetic is misbranded if its labeling is false or misleading in any particular."
 Plaintiff brings this action to stop Defendant's misleading practices.